What Causes Raynaudís Disease?

 Protecting Against Raynaud’s

 Keeping warm is key to keeping Raynaud’s attacks at bay during the winter months.
 While it may be tempting to concentrate only on the hands or feet, it’s important to keep your whole body warm.
-Our range of gadgets and garments have been especially chosen to keep you comfortable and toasty warm from head to toe, from heated seat covers to portable hand warmers, silver gloves to heated capes, we’re sure you’ll find your perfect method of making sure Raynaud’s doesn’t disturb your winter.
+Our range of gadgets and garments have been especially chosen to keep you comfortable and toasty warm from head to toe, from heated seat covers to silver gloves, we’re sure you’ll find your perfect method of making sure Raynaud’s doesn’t disturb your winter.